Beyond Gaussian Initializations: Signal Preserving Weight Initialization for Odd-Sigmoid Activations: Introduction

 \section{Introduction}

 Deep learning has advanced substantially across diverse domains~\citep{lecun2015deep, he2016deep, hwang2022asymmetric}.
-Nonlinearity is introduced through activation functions, and recent work has explored alternatives beyond classical choices to improve trainability, stability, and accuracy (e.g., GELU, Swish, Mish, SELU)~\citep{hendrycks2016gaussian,ramachandran2017searching,misra2019mish,klambauer2017self, bingham2023efficient, zhang2024deep}.
-Activation and weight initialization are interdependent~\citep{he2015delving}.
-The scale and shape of the nonlinearity determine signal and gradient propagation at depth; with an initializer that is not appropriate for the activation, networks can saturate or exhibit variance collapse even when the activation itself is reasonable.
-Therefore, rather than fixing an initializer and searching over activations, it is preferable to design an activation-aware initialization matched to the chosen activation.
-This approach enables systematic exploration of a broader set of activations while preserving well-conditioned forward and backward signal flow.
+A central ingredient in these successes is the choice of activation function, which controls both the expressive power of a network and the way signals and gradients propagate through depth~\citep{poole2016exponential}.
+Recent work has proposed a wide variety of nonlinearities beyond classical sigmoid and ReLU (e.g., GELU, Swish, Mish, SELU) to improve trainability, stability, and accuracy~\citep{hendrycks2016Gaussian,ramachandran2017searching,misra2019mish, klambauer2017self,murray2022activation,bingham2023efficient,zhang2024deep}.
+However, activation functions and weight initialization are tightly coupled~\citep{he2015delving,lee2024improved}.
+The scale and shape of the nonlinearity determine how information propagates with depth.
+As a result, an initialization that is not tuned to the chosen activation can drive activations into saturation and cause gradients to vanish or explode, even when the activation itself is reasonable.
+These issues are especially pronounced for sigmoidal activations, which are widely used in sequence models and physics informed neural network~(PINN)~\citep{raissi2019physics}.